 Our first date at Casa Nueva in Athens, Ohio.

 Moved into our first apartment in Pittsburgh, PA.

 Brought home handsome Pete, our Great Pyrenees rescue.

 In true Chris Holliday fashion, Chris proposed under the sea at our favorite dive site in Bonaire (Oil slick).
 After a surprised moment of 'is this really happening?', Erin said yes.

-The past five years have been filled with travel, laughter, and really good eats.
+The past six years have been filled with travel, laughter, and really good eats.
 We’ve made great friends, and found passions together.
 We’ve explored a new city to call home, and made a new house ours.
 We drank great beer as we ripped up old linoleum and painted every wall a brighter color than the last.
 We've logged thousands of miles by car, plane, train and foot.
 We've swam, we've biked, we've ran.
 And we're just getting started.